Plan Your Visit

 Sketching, in pencil only, is permitted in all galleries of Asia Society.
 The use of ballpoint pens, ink, markers, fountain pens, or watercolors is not permitted at any time.
 Crayon, pastel, and charcoal are permitted only on Museum-supervised tours that specifically authorize their use.
 While sketching, please do not hinder visitor traffic flow in the galleries.
 During periods of high attendance, the Museum reserves the right to make any necessary adjustments to this sketching policy.

 Please inquire at the Reception Desk for any assistance you may require.
 Asia Society Museum and its programs are accessible to people using wheelchairs.
 Wheelchairs are available for use during your visit.
 A limited number of assistive listening devices, headsets, and neckloops are available for most programs at Asia Society.
-Large-font audio tour scripts are available at the Reception Desk.
-Large-font exhibition labels are available outside the Museum galleries.
+Large-font audio tour scripts and exhibition labels are available at the Reception Desk.
+Museum admission is free for visitors with disabilities and a person accompanying them.